usdaud/algotradinglib.github.io/en/pedia/t/trading_signals.md

 ### Sentiment Analysis

-[Sentiment analysis](../s/sentiment_analysis.md) uses natural language processing (NLP) to assess the mood of the market from news articles, social media, and other textual data.
+[Sentiment analysis](../s/sentiment_analysis.md) uses [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) to assess the mood of the market from news articles, social media, and other textual data.
 Software like StockTwits or services like those offered by [MarketPsych](https://www.marketpsych.com) can provide sentiment-based trading signals.

 ## Types of Trading Signals